 - (i) Nomination facility is intended for individuals including a sole proprietary concern. - (ii) Rules stipulate that nomination shall be made only in favour of individuals.
 As such, a nominee cannot be an Association, Trust, Society or any other Organisation or any office-bearer thereof in his official capacity.
-In view thereof any nomination other than in favour of an individual will not be valid. - (iii) There cannot be more than one nominee in respect of a joint deposit account.

-- (iv) Banks may allow variation/cancellation of a subsisting nomination by all the surviving depositor(s) acting together.
+In view thereof any nomination other than in favour of an individual will not be valid. - (iii) There cannot be more than one nominee in respect of a joint deposit account. - (iv) Banks may allow variation/cancellation of a subsisting nomination by all the surviving depositor(s) acting together.
 This is also applicable to deposits having operating instructions "either or survivor". - (v) In the case of a joint deposit account the nominee's right arises only after the death of all the depositors. - (vi) Witness in Nomination Forms: The Banking Companies (Nomination) Rules, 1985 have been framed in exercise of powers conferred by Section 52 read with Sections 45ZA, 45ZC and 45ZE of the Banking Regulation Act, 1949.
-The nomination forms (DA1, DA2 and DA3) have also been prescribed in the Nomination Rules.
-These forms, inter alia, prescribe that the thumb impression of the accountholder is required to be attested by two witnesses.
-However, signatures of the account holders in forms DA1, DA2 and DA3 need not be attested by witnesses. - (vii) Nomination in case of Joint Deposit Accounts: It is understood that sometimes the customers opening joint accounts with or without "Either or Survivor" mandate, are dissuaded from exercising the nomination facility.
+In this connection, we clarify that for the various Forms (DA1, DA2 and DA3 for Bank Deposits, Forms SC1, SC2 and SC3 for Articles left in Safe Custody, Forms SL1, SL1A, SL2, SL3 and SL3A for Safety Lockers) prescribed under Banking Companies (Nomination) Rules, 1985 only Thumb-impressions(s) shall be attested by two witnesses.
+Signatures of the account holders need not be attested by witnesses. - (vii) Nomination in case of Joint Deposit Accounts: It is understood that sometimes the customers opening joint accounts with or without "Either or Survivor" mandate, are dissuaded from exercising the nomination facility.
 It is clarified that nomination facility is available for joint deposit accounts also.
 Banks are, therefore, advised to ensure that their branches offer nomination facility to all deposit accounts including joint accounts opened by the customers.